mlund/elasticrab/README.md

 ### Voronoi Tessellation

-Voronoi tessellation is ElastiCrab's distinctive network option.
+Voronoi tessellation is Elasticrab's distinctive network option.
 It replaces a distance cutoff with contact geometry.

-With `--voronota`, ElastiCrab calls `voronota-ltr` in process.
+With `--voronota`, Elasticrab calls `voronota-ltr` in process.
 It represents each selected atom as a ball with its parsed coordinates and Voronota radius, then computes radical-tessellation contacts with a 1.4 Å solvent probe.
 Each returned contact contains two atom indices, `id_a` and `id_b`, and the shared cell-face area, $A_{ij}$.
-ElastiCrab creates one elastic spring for each returned contact, using `id_a` and `id_b` as the spring endpoints.
+Elasticrab creates one elastic spring for each returned contact, using `id_a` and `id_b` as the spring endpoints.

 Contact area is a physical proxy for mechanical coupling.
 In a coarse elastic model, a broad packing interface should resist relative displacement more than a small grazing contact.
-ElastiCrab therefore uses contact area as a relative stiffness, not as a first-principles force constant.
+Elasticrab therefore uses contact area as a relative stiffness, not as a first-principles force constant.
 It first computes the mean contact area